/00Showcase

 Zellij-style tabs, splits, and a command palette.

-Multi-pane terminal workspace built on SwiftTUITerminalWorkspace.
+Multi-pane terminal workspace built on SwiftTUITerminal.
 Persisted layouts, focused chrome, command palette, embedded pty sessions.
 The framework is large enough to host its own multiplexer.

 view source →